squidgy617/BrawlStageModule/st_slipspace/HazardSettings.md

 **Translation Z** - Motion Path ModelData Index (node to follow must be called "MoveNode")

+## Spawner Groups

+To create spawners you must create spawner groups.
+These are children of the "Spawners" bone and are always named "SpawnGroup#", where # starts with 0 and is incremented for each group you create.

+Child bones of the spawner group represent individual spawners (see below).
+The last child should always be named "SpawnGroupEnd#", where # matches the # of the parent bone.

 ## Spawner

+Spawners are child bones of spawner groups (see above).

 EnmCommon file index = 300